himotoyoshi/carray/guides/users/09_lazy.md

 Everything lines up in fusion's favour here:

 - the arithmetic is one multiply and one add per term — cheap next to a memory read, so the intermediates were most of the cost;
-- `t` is an argument, so using it eight times costs eight reads and no recalculation;
+- `T` is an array from outside the block, so using it eight times costs eight reads and no recalculation;
 - Horner's rule builds a fresh `acc` each step, so nothing is repeated.

 The naive form is worth a glance too.
-Writing `t**k` for each term recomputes the powers, and fusion cannot fix that — but it still removes the intermediates, so it gains 3.3x anyway.
+Writing `T**k` for each term recomputes the powers, and fusion cannot fix that — but it still removes the intermediates, so it gains 3.3x anyway.
 Rewriting to Horner gains a further 3.4x on top. **Choosing the algorithm and fusing it are independent wins.**

 The pair is worth remembering: